Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Totally split CM abelian varieties and -module structure

-Hence, classes of principally polarized tori $(\Gamma,h)$, i.e., with $\deg\rho_h=1$ correspond to isometry classes of integral lattices which scale has norm $1$ and it is an integral ideal by Proposition \ref{propscale}.
-So it corresponds to unimodular lattices. \end{rem} Let $\Lambda\subseteq \CC$ be a lattice such that $\End(\Lambda)=R.$ We define $\PTR$ the subcategory of polarized torus $(X=V/\Gamma,\rho_h)$, with $\Gamma\simeq \bigoplus \Lambda_i$ with $\End(\Lambda_i)\simeq R$.
-We can conclude with the following theorem. \begin{theo} With the notations above there is an equivalence of categories given on objects by
+Hence classes of principally polarized tori $(\Gamma,h)$, i.e., with $\deg\rho_h=1$ correspond to isometry classes of integral lattices whose scale has norm $1$ and it is an integral ideal by Proposition \ref{propscale}.
+So it corresponds to unimodular lattices. \end{rem}} Let $\Lambda\subset \CC$ be a lattice such that $\End(\Lambda)=R.$ We define $\PTR$ the subcategory of polarized tori $(X=V/\Gamma,\rho_h)$, with $\Gamma\simeq \bigoplus \Lambda_i$ and $\End(\Lambda_i)\simeq R$.
+We conclude the section with the following theorem. \begin{theo} With the notation above, there is an equivalence of categories given on objects by